 Most Green Cards expire after 10 years and should be renewed within 6 months of this expiration date.
 Conditional residency cards are also issued, which last for 2 years.
 90 days before these conditional cards expire, the holder must file a petition to have the conditions of residency removed.
 If the petition is approved, a Permanent Resident Card is issued and is valid for the standard 10-year period.

 Recipients of the Deferred Action for Childhood Arrivals (DACA) order may be questioning whether or not to file a petition for a Green Card.
 Under the current DACA order, recipients should still strongly consider filing a petition for a Green Card.
 DACA recipients are given temporary and discretionary relief from deportation, but the order does not provide a path to citizenship or permanent residency.
 Furthermore, DACA recipients can only receive state-sponsored financial aid for education in a handful of states and only enjoy in-state tuition prices in a minority of states.
 By contrast, a Green Card holder has the right to apply for all government-sponsored financial aid and receives in-state tuition prices nationwide.

 An experienced immigration attorney at JRQ & Associates will be able to provide the best advice for helping individuals obtain permanent residency.

 The United States immigration and naturalization laws can be complicated.
 Everyone's situation is different, and no one solution is correct for every person.
 The experienced immigration attorneys at JRQ & Associates can evaluate your situation and help you get the resolution that you need.
-Our immigration attorneys and green card attorneys can assist in many midwestern states including Illinois, Indiana, Wisconsin and others.
+Our immigration attorneys can help in all states in the United States.
 Contact an experienced immigration lawyer at JRQ & Associates to set up your free immigration consultation or to find out more about the services we can provide you.
-Contact Us.